 peaks unless it is radically off from normal.
 The meter movements

 way of conclusion, misunderstanding SWR-meter or wattmeter action and how

 microphones and their features work is very common among newer

-That is why many overdrive, when they really are not intending to.
+amateurs.
+It is why many overdrive, when they really are not intending to.

 They are fooled by those dang blasted SWR-meters or those mikes more

 or less excited...